mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 - Framework dialog methods return the selected value instead of bool.
 - FolderBrowserDialog has been renamed to OpenFolderDialog.
 - Factory classes are implemented differently.
+- Default naming convention, for `ViewModels/MainViewModel`, FantasticFiasco looks for `Views/Main`.
+This version first looks for `Views/MainView` and then `Views/Main`.

 ## Contributions Are Welcomed